Italian adverbs of time

 We also have time expressions that come in very handy when we want to specify when we did something.

-Some of the most common time expressions are ora/adesso (now), ieri (yesterday), domani (tomorrow), prima (before), and dopo (after).
+Some of the most common adverbs of time in Italian are ora and adesso (now), ieri (yesterday), domani (tomorrow), prima (before), dopo (after), and prima di.

-We use prima di when we want to say things like “before doing”, “before going”, before eating”, etc.
+We use prima di when we want to say things like before doing, before going, before eating, etc.

 Prima di mangiare/prima di leggere/prima di dormire